-Custom API Routes
+Custom API routes

 By default, Mastra automatically exposes registered agents and workflows via its server.
 For additional behavior you can define your own HTTP routes.